The Center for Social Justice & Civil Liberties Logo

 BLM exhibit pieces

-Catharsis Self Portrait Photograph (charcoal and honey), Black and White Acetate Prints, White Matte, White Paper, Red Color Gels, Collage
+Catharsis Self-Portrait Photograph (charcoal and honey), Black and White Acetate Prints, White Matte, White Paper, Red Color Gels, Collage

 Watch Artist Video